MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/document/custom/field-extraction.md

 Azure AI Multimodal Intelligence custom document field extraction uses generative AI to extract user-specified fields from documents across a wide variety of visual templates.
 The capability combines the power of document understanding with Large Language Models (`LLM`s) with the rigor and schema of custom extraction capabilities to create models with high accuracy in minutes.

 With this new model type, you can start with a single document and go through the schema addition and model creation process with minimal labeling.
 Additionally, you can use [Azure AI studio](https://ai.azure.com/) for an interactive experience to train and test your custom model.
 Custom Document Field Extraction allows you to easily automate your data extraction workflows for any type of document, with greater accuracy and speed.
-The Multimodal Intelligence document capabilities enable access to the following benefits:
+The Multimodal Intelligence document content extraction capabilities enable access to the following benefits:

 * **Automatic labeling**.
 Utilizing the generative AI document model, rather than manual annotation, saves time and effort.
 You can create models faster by using `LLM`s to extract data from various document types.